2013 Zanzibar acid attack: Aftermath

 Five men were questioned by the police as of August 9, 2013.
-As of August 13, 2013, no arrests have been made for committing the acid attack and the motive for the attack is unknown.
+Initially, no arrests were made for committing the acid attack and the motive for the attack was unknown.

-Police have arrested Sheikh Issa Ponda Issa after he ran from the police.
+In 2013, police arrested Sheikh Issa Ponda Issa after he ran from the police.
 He was wanted for a possible connection to the acid attack.
-Mr Ponda had previously been convicted of inciting religious hatred.
+Mr. Ponda had been previously convicted of inciting religious hatred.

-A reward of 10 million Tanzanian shillings has been offered for information leading to the capture of the attackers.
+A reward of 10 million Tanzanian shillings had been offered for information leading to the capture of the attackers.

+In 2015, two suspected terrorists, members of Uamsho, were arrested and charged for the attack.
+Uamsho was reportedly linked to Boko Haram, a terrorist organization known for its use of acid.